krishansubudhi/krishansubudhi.github.io/_posts/2018-12-01-flaskwebapp.md

 title: Python Flask web application in azure linux
 ---

-Even though the tutorial involves azure, the instructions will work in any linux machine.
+Even though the tutorial involves azure, the instructions will work in any ubuntu based linux machine.

+> For aws, there change port by visiting the security group of your vm.
+If you have selected generic amazon ami, which is most probably a cent-os flavour of linux, replace apt-get commands with yum.

 ## Prerequisites